 Dr Richard Thomson FRCP

-Symptom based disorders: is there a better way to deploy expertise?
+Speaker Symptom based disorders – is there a better way to deploy the expert?

 Professor Matthew Sadlier